 Cherry blossom, or sakura as it’s known in Japan, has a range of meanings in hanakotoba.
 It may refer to qualities like kindness and being gentle.
 As a message, sakura communicates that someone is a ‘beautiful soul’ or ‘beautiful woman’.

 Hanakotoba also sees cherry blossoms as symbolic of mortality and the transient nature of life.
-Specific varieties of cherry blossom also embody qualities like exceptional beauty, elegance, and refinement.
+Specific varieties of cherry blossoms also embody qualities like exceptional beauty, elegance, and refinement.

 Cherry blossoms can also be seen in Ikebana – the Japanese art of flower arranging.